CarolDianeHA/holbertonschool-AirBnB_clone/README.md

-# AirBnB clone project
+# AirBnB clone project/Console

 ![logo](https://github.com/CarolDianeHA/holbertonschool-AirBnB_clone/blob/caroldiane/image/hbnb%20logo.png)

 ## Project Description

-The goal of the project is to deploy on your server a simple copy of the [AirBnB website](https://www.airbnb.com/).
+The end goal of the project is to deploy on your server a simple copy of the [AirBnB website](https://www.airbnb.com/).
+This phase just will complete the console.

 Web application composed by:

 * A command interpreter to manipulate data without a visual interface, like in a Shell (perfect for development and debugging)

+Next Phases:

 * A website (the front-end) that shows the final product to everybody: static and dynamic
 * A database or files that store data (data = objects)
 * An API that provides a communication interface between the front-end and your data (retrieve, create, delete, update them)